lambder/Clojure-MacOSX/README.markdown

     $ cd clojure
     $ cd <submodule you want to update>
     $ git pull origin master

+To update the source for all submodules at the same time, you can issue the following command:

+    $ ./update_all

 If there were any updates to clojure, clojure-contrib or jline you will have to rebuild them like this: